 This mug would make a great gift for a largish stocking -- but only if you're sure that the recipient is, indeed, on Team Oxford Comma.

-Sometimes the best gifts come in small packages -- like the gift of uninterrupted writing.
+Sometimes the best gifts come in small packages -- like the gift of uninterrupted writing time.

-This plastic door hanger will let the writer in your life identify himself or herself as such, whether they choose to keep the door closed or not.
+This plastic door hanger will let the writer in your life tell the world whether he or she is writing, door opened or closed.

 When you're sitting on your bum all day long, banging away at the keyboard, it's nice to dress up your desk with small, bright bits of art, such as these colorful stone coasters.